2020-Spring-CSC-330/PM04-master/README.md

 Here’s a good example of one task for a photo album app: “View all photos” [Source: UXdesign.cc (Follow the link for more in-depth description](https://uxdesign.cc/when-to-use-user-flows-guide-8b26ca9aa36a)

 :exclamation: Brainstorm the possible data-driven goals your client has, based on your VSM and your conversations with them.
-This should include updating the data as well as viewing subsets of data, visualizations or summaries. **TODO: List out at least 5 meaningful user goals.
+This should include updating the data as well as viewing subsets of data, visualizations or summaries.

+	**TODO: List out at least 5 meaningful user goals.**

 :exclamation: For each goal, write out the sequence of steps needed to achieve this goal.
-Be sure to note any dependencies or decision points for the user, since this will be important for your interface. **TODO: Post your timelines and/or flow diagrams here.
+Be sure to note any dependencies or decision points for the user, since this will be important for your interface.

+	**TODO: List out your sequences as timelines and/or flow diagrams here.**

 ## STEP 2: Create wireframes of your application

 In pencil, draw the user interfaces that will allow a user to complete the tasks you laid out above.
-If you are new to UI design, review this [helpful 5 minute wireframing "how to” video ](https://www.youtube.com/watch?v=PmmQjLqJQlY)
+If you are new to UI design, review [this helpful 5 minute wireframing "how to” video ](https://www.youtube.com/watch?v=PmmQjLqJQlY)

-It might be helpful to start by drawing the interfaces needed for just one task flow.
+You can start by drawing the interfaces needed for just one task flow.
 Keep each page relatively simple.
 Create or extend the pages until you have drawn out the complete path for the user to accomplish this goal.
 Do this for each of the user flows you outlined in the previous step.

 Once you have a finished set of wireframes, ask members of another group to view your pages and tell you what each one is.
 Note any confusion or questions and revise as needed.
 You will use your wireframe images in STEP 3.

-**FAQ:**
+:exclamation:

+**TODO: Post images of the wireframe sketches for your application**

+**Wireframing FAQ:**
 1. Level of Detail?
 The wireframes should look like a detailed sketch.There should be enough text or iconography to be legible, but your goal is to figure out the basic layout of the application, not the final design.

 2. I don't know where to start?
 Do a google image search for "UI wireframing" for some inspiration.
 You can also browse UI portfolios on sites like Pinterest, Instagram and Dribbbly